Table of Contents

 The credit institutions that are established in Belgium and that are considered to be systematically important institutions by the National Bank of Belgium, provide the basic banking service.
 The list of systematically important credit institutions is updated annually and published on the National Bank of Belgium’s website.

-Seven banks qualify as providers of the basic banking service in 2023:
+Six banks qualify as providers of the basic banking service in 2024:

 • BNP Paribas Fortis